Neha Malik, MA Psych, Adv. Dip. Counselling, Dip. Trauma Therapy, MBACP (Accred)

 Phase 3) Integration, Meaning and Growth (forward-facing).

-I am trained in the use of treatment protocols such as TF-CBT (Trauma Focussed - Cognitive Behaviour Therapy), EFT (Emotional Freedom Technique), IRRT (Imagery Rescripting and Reprocessing Therapy) and NET (Narrative Exposure Therapy).
+I am trained in the use of treatment protocols such as TF-CBT (Trauma Focussed - Cognitive Behaviour Therapy), EFT (Emotional Freedom Technique), IRRT (Imagery Rescripting and Reprocessing Therapy), NET (Narrative Exposure Therapy) and the IFS (Internal Family Systems) model.
 Each of these interventions have a strong evidence-base for trauma recovery.

 I am respectful of individual and cultural differences, whether of gender, sexual orientation, ethnicity, religion or any other difference.